Compassionate Dementia

 This caregiving effort is equivalent to the work done by approximately 290,000 full-time employees.

-Caregivers provide crucial care, safety, and emotional support, often at a significant personal cost.
+Caregivers provide crucial care, safety, and emotional support, often at a high personal cost.

 Meet Sarah, Your Trusted Guide for Dementia Care